Planning Poker Online Tool

 It takes minutes to run and works for any team that estimates work, not just developers.

-Not sure if it fits your team?
+Not sure if Planning Poker fits your team?

 We wrote a practical guide with step-by-step instructions and real examples from product, marketing, and healthcare teams.